-Coffee culture spread rapidly throughout Western Europe starting around 1700.
+Coffee culture spread rapidly throughout Western Europe from the mid 1600’s.
 This quintessential international beverage’s journey throughout the world has created remarkable differences in preparation methods and consumption habits, country to country.

 One of the World Tour’s very first stops, by way of Syrian merchants who brought coffee to Istanbul in the mid-1500s.
 Ever since, coffee has played a major role in Turkey’s society, politics, religious life and hospitality.